Art Department - Spring 2026 - Digital Art - Ronaldo Kiel

 1. “Send to Mud Box" the low-res mesh:

-You can work from your Maya file.
-Make a copy of the file and name it.
-The easiest way to start is to use the "send to Mud Box" command.
-But before you do that "Freeze Transformations" and "Delete all History".
+You can work from your “Project 3” Maya file.
+Make a copy of the file and name it Project4.
+The easiest way to begin is by using the “send to Mud Box” command.
+However, before you do that, “Freeze Transformations” and “Delete all History.”

-3. Sculpt all the detail: This will be the hi-res mesh.
+3. Sculpt all the details to create the high-density mesh.

 After you extract the displacement map.
-You can test it in Maya, This will be the start of your Maya Shaders.
+You can test it in Maya, This will be the beguining of your Maya Shader Network.

-6. It is time to work on the texture set in Substance Painter: We will bake the more geometry maps and generate the Texture Set for your asset.
+It is time to work on the texture set in Substance Painter: We will bake the geometry maps and generate the Texture Set for your asset.

 You can work from one mesh but if you want to calculate some of your bakes comparing 2 meshes like we did in Mud Box, you will need two FBX files.
-One with the hi-res from Mud Box and one with the low res mesh from Maya.
+One with the details from Mud Box and one without.

 Exporting from Maya the FBX requires that the "File specific options" under Geometry don't have the Smooth Mesh option checked.
 UNCHECK IT if it on.